Audience-Solutions/Prebid.js/modules/justIdSystem.md

 ### Modes

-- **BASIC** - in this mode we rely on Justtag library that elready exists on publisher page.
+- **BASIC** - in this mode we rely on Justtag library that already exists on publisher page.
 Typialy that library expose global variable called `__atm`

 - **ADVANCED** - Just ID generation process may differ between various cases depends on publishers.
 This mode is required to deal with custom integrations between publisher and Justtag.